DIPSAS/BlazorWorkshop/README.md

 <li @onclick="@(() => ShowConfigureDrugDialog(special))" style="background-image: url('@special.ImageUrl')">
 ```

 If you run the application now, nothing will happen including printing to the console.
-This is because we need to customization dialog.
+This is because we need to add a customization dialog.
 To achieve this we need to create a new component.
 We have already provided you with a `ConfigureDrugDialog` component found under the `Shared` folder in the `Client` project.
 The dialog component needs a `Drug` parameter that specifies the drug being configured and two callbacks `OnCancel` and `OnConfirm`.